The Summer Program

 All School Meeting is really quite unbelievable.
 It’s a time when students are invited on stage to share their learning, and their talents.
 And to help students feel comfortable getting on stage, our faculty first take to the stage in various costumes – performing an adventure-filled plot involving the journey to college.
 All School Meeting takes place every day of the week, and is an exciting time to come together as a community.

 Each student is part of a “college” in the summer, which works much like a homeroom.
 Colleges are groups of students and teachers that meet periodically to do community building activities, prepare for Friday events, and complete activities that relate to college life.

 During Tutorial, students meet by grade level and spend time working on homework (aka ‘BOOYAH!’) with teachers right in the room to assist where needed.
 Tutorial only meets a couple times week, but it’s a great way for students to get extra help; and for teachers to get insight on how they can better prepare students for success on their homework.

 Friday events are a time for students to participate in fun and crazy events on a team with their fellow College members.
 Anything from College Bowls to College Fairs to Predator/Prey.
 What’s Predator/Prey?
 You’ll have to show up to find out!

-Each summer we typically take two field trips.
-We visit one college to learn about college life.
-For our second field trip, we complete a mock legislative meeting at the MN State Capitol.
+Each summer we typically take a couple of field trips.
+Although field trips may vary from summer to summer, we can always look forward to completing a mock legislative meeting at the MN State Capitol.
 Students sit on the House floor and debate bills using parliamentary procedure.